We have 11 branches across Northern Ireland.Branch Finder

-We will send your annual mortgage statement to you by 31 January 2020.
-You will receive a separate statement for each mortgage account that you have with us.
+We will send your annual mortgage statement to you by 31 January 2022.
+You will receive a statement for each mortgage account that you have with us.

 What’s included in the statement?

-The statement will show information about your mortgage, including the mortgage balance, remaining term, interest rate, current monthly payment and all charges and credits applicable to your account during the period from 1st January 2019 to 31st December 2019.
+The statement will show information about your mortgage, including the mortgage balance, remaining term, interest rate, current monthly payment and all charges and credits applicable to your account during the period from 1st January 2021 to 31st December 2021.
 You will also receive a statement guide that clearly explains each section of your statement.
-However, if you require further information in relation to your mortgage account please contact our Mortgage Support Team on 028 9082 1851.
+However, if you require further information in relation to your mortgage account, please contact our Mortgage Support Team on 028 9082 1851.

 What is my opening balance?

-This is the amount owing to the Society at 1st January 2019.
+This is the amount owing to the Society at the start of the year.
 It is the closing balance carried forward from your previous year’s statement.

-What if my statement does not have an opening balance?
+Why does my statement not have an opening balance?

 What is a Premium Debit?

-This is an annual insurance charge for Buildings insurance OR Buildings and Contents, Personal Belongings Insurance or Mortgage Repayment Protection Insurance.
+This is an annual insurance charge for Buildings insurance, Buildings and Contents or Personal Belongings Insurance.
 You may have one or more types of insurance through the Society.
 The Premium Debit for each will be shown as separate transactions on your statement.
-The premium is charged annually and then repaid through your monthly payments over the next 12 months from the renewal date.
-If you have insurance with the Society, details of the type of insurance you have will be shown in the Insurance section of your mortgage statement.
+The premium shown is charged annually and then repaid through your monthly payments over the next 12 months from the renewal date.
+Details of the type of insurance you have will be shown in the Insurance section of your mortgage statement.

 What is my closing balance?

-The closing balance is the amount owing to the Society as at 31st December 2019.
-The closing balance does not include redemption administration fees and any early repayment charges that may apply to your mortgage.
+The closing balance is the amount owing to the Society as at 31st December 2021, but does not include redemption administration fees and early repayment charges that may apply to your mortgage.
 Our current redemption administration charges are a Deeds Production Fee of £85.00 and a Deeds Sealing Fee of £85.00.
 If you would like to repay your balance in full, please contact our Mortgage Accounts Team on 028 9082 1854.
 They will provide an up to date redemption figure and information on the redemption process.

 There may be a number of reasons for this: